Advertisement

 A UFO art work hanging above the couch in the New Plymouth villa

-The white sofa is from Freedom and the artwork is Apparition, 2024 by their artist friend Jordan Barnes and currently at the house in between exhibitions (and for sale).
+The white sofa is from Freedom and the artwork is Apparition, 2024 by their artist friend Jordan Barnes and is currently at the house in between exhibitions (and for sale).

 They had the downstairs central heating ducting redone, an upstairs ducted heat pump installed and underfloor and ceiling insulation added.
 The insulation installer got a hell of a fright in the roof cavity, she says.
-“He leaned against the brick chimney and the whole thing moved – a lot.
-We swiftly had the chimneys inspected and they were both close to collapsing, so they quickly became the priority.”
+“He leaned against the brick chimney, and the whole thing moved – a lot.
+We swiftly had the chimneys inspected, and they were both close to collapsing, so they quickly became the priority.”

 The New Plymouth villa homeowner rearranging books on her coffee table in the lounge